Arrocero Piquigrueso

 Distribution

-The Thick-billed Seed-finch is found in the northern and central regions of Colombia.
+The Thick-billed Seed-finch is found in the northern and central regions.
 This species is most commonly found in the departments of Antioquia, Bolívar, Cesar, Córdoba, Magdalena, and Sucre.
-They can also be found in parts of the departments of Atlántico, Boyacá, Cundinamarca, and along the Pacific coast.
+They are also found in parts of the departments of Atlántico, Boyacá, Cundinamarca, and along the Pacific coast.

 Taxonomy